pip-services/pip-services-docs/content/en/python/mongodb/connect/_index.md

 #### [MongoDbConnection](mongodb_connection)
 MongoDB connection using the official driver.
-By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
+By defining a connection and sharing it through multiple persistence components you can reduce the number of used database connections.

 #### [MongoDbConnectionResolver](mongodb_connection_resolver)